French MA (Hons) 2021 entry

 As an MA (Hons) student of French, you will develop language and communications skills to a high level of proficiency through the study of French and Francophone language, literature and culture.
-You will have the opportunity to engage with a number of research-led specialist topics, which include literature and culture from the Middle Ages to the present day, French politics and culture, performance studies, intellectual history, postcolonial literature and theory, gender theory, film adaptation, modern French thought, creative writing, and translation studies.
+You will have the opportunity to engage with a number of research-led specialist topics, which include:

-During your third year, you have the opportunity to study abroad in France at one of the University’s Erasmus+ partners.
+During your third year, you have the opportunity to study abroad in France at one of the University’s partner institutions.
 Students who spend a year abroad develop their linguistic skills, intercultural competence, and self-confidence.

 Master of Arts (single Honours degree)